TMairi/HexConv/README.md

 * v2.60 (2021-05-05):  Completely reworked the logic used to calculate floating point values.
 Added more precision to the output of floating point numbers using `awk`.
 All tested and converting as intended.
 * v2.61 (2021-05-05):  Hotfix for an error which was thrown when a single argument was supplied to the script.

-## KNOWN ISSUES / FUTURE CHANGES
+## KNOWN ISSUES

-There are issues in the ASCII conversion when handling NULL bytes (Caused by how BASH handles parameters as C-strings).
-I have tried to account for this as much as possible in the code.
+* There are issues in the ASCII conversion when handling NULL bytes (Caused by how BASH handles parameters as C-strings).

-This script is currently only capable of handling 16-bit, 32-bit, 64-bit and 128-bit hexadecimal values for conversion into floating-point numbers.
-Logic supporting 8-bit (or other) values might be implemented in a future revision.
+* This script is currently only capable of handling 16-bit, 32-bit, 64-bit and 128-bit hexadecimal values for conversion into floating-point numbers.